 This should not really come as a surprise to you that you should put your keyword into the body of your content if you want to rank.
 Just remember that it needs to make sense first and foremost and don’t overdo it.

-Be sure to include heading tags (H-Tags) within your post similar to what I’m doing here.
+When it comes to content creation, how it looks and reads is Be sure to include heading tags (H-Tags) within your post similar to what I’m doing here.

 This is a subtopic of your H2 main topic.
 In this post, it’s the headings in gold that I have made it into H3 headings.
 Again this is great to add relevant keywords if you wish.